 - 1. Application form, photo, and \$25.00 non-refundable application fee - 2.
-Pastoral reference (This reference must be sent by the pastor in a sealed envelope) - 3.
+Pastoral reference (This reference must be sent by the pastor in a sealed envelope or via Populi platform) - 3.
 Personal testimony or vocational essay - 4.
-All previous official academic transcripts including High School/GED transcript
+All previous official academic transcripts including high school or high school equivalent transcript and diploma

 All applications will be held for one year.
-After the one year has passed, the applicant must reapply.
+After one year has passed, the applicant must reapply.